Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 After assessing the nostrils and performing stress tests, performing instrumental tests highlighting the first airways’ internal conformation is helpful.

-An initial X-ray examination can highlight the conformation of the trachea, which, unfortunately, in many subjects, often presents a very narrow lumen compared to what is expected.
+An initial X-ray examination can highlight the trachea's conformation, which, unfortunately, presents a very narrow lumen compared to what is expected in many subjects.

 This condition can occur throughout the airway or at the point where air enters or leaves the throat or enters the lungs.